Understanding The Physical Symptoms Of An Anxiety Attack

 Anxiety and panic attacks can be very real, and their physical symptoms are often terrifying.
 Once a person calms down, they’re generally going to be OK, but that doesn’t necessarily make the panic attack any less scary.

-Managing panic attacks can be possible, but many people need the help of a licensed professional to learn how to cope with them.
-A doctor or therapist may diagnose any potential anxiety disorders, and you’ll likely be able to move forward from there.
+Managing panic attacks can be possible, but many people seek the support of a licensed professional to learn how to cope with them.
+A doctor or therapist may diagnose any potential anxiety disorders and help you come up with a treatment plan.

 Getting help for anxiety attacks and panic attacks

 Lifestyle changes and stress management techniques can also help an individual alleviate the symptoms of anxiety.
-Self-care practices like exercising regularly, eating a balanced diet, and getting plenty of sleep may reduce the likelihood of an anxiety attack occurring.
+Self-care practices like exercising regularly, eating nutritious meals, and getting plenty of sleep may reduce the likelihood of an anxiety attack occurring.
 Additionally, joining a support group can help individuals with anxiety connect with people who are experiencing similar challenges.

-Now that you understand the symptoms of anxiety and panic attacks, you can get the help you need.
-First, it can be helpful to have a conversation with your doctor about what you’re experiencing.
+Now that you understand the symptoms of anxiety and panic attacks, you can seek support.
+First, you might have a conversation with your doctor about what you’re experiencing.
 Your doctor may want to run some tests to ensure that none of your physical symptoms are related to another disorder.

 Going to therapy